greyhoundforty/roks-icd-workshop/workshop/exercise-2/README.md

 ## OpenShift Logging

 Since we only created one pod, seeing our logs will be straight forward.
 Navigate to `Applications > Pods` menu on the left on the console.
-You'll see two pods here, one for the build \(that's already :heavy_check_mark: Completed\), and one for the pod that is running your application.
+You'll see two pods here, one for the build \(marked as Completed\), and one for the pod that is running your application.

 ![Pods](https://dsc.cloud/quickshare/pods.png)